IBSim/VirtualLab/docs/source/contributing.rst

 The second function, 'Run', is selected when the method is called within a container other than **VL_Manager**, again this is handled transparently.
 'Run' is the function that will perform the required task/analysis with the supplied parameters.

 Although not compulsory, these classes usually have a function called PoolRun which helps perform the tasks/analyses in parallel.
 For example, in the 'Mesh' method, the meshes are created using **SALOME** in the PoolRun function.
-Placing the task in a seperate function enables the use of **VirtualLab**'s parallelisation package.
+Placing the task in a separate function enables the use of **VirtualLab**'s parallelisation package.
 This allows multiple tasks/analyses to be performed in parallel using either the pathos (single intra-node) or pyina (multi inter-node) packages.
 Please see one of the available methods to understand how this is achieved.

 .. note::
     Any file in the methods directory starting with '_' will be ignored.